ArchangelX360/gradle-icon-generator-plugin/README.md

 ### Decisions

+- Each Java source file `Icon.java` is processed in parallel using Gradle WorkerAPI to improve performance (build time reduced by 33% on IntelliJ Community repo)
 - Gradle incremental framework does not expose state of file changes, we have to maintain this state in one or more output files in order to fulfill the cleanup of deleted icons
-- Each Java source file `Icon.java` is processed in parallel using Gradle WorkerAPI to improve performance (build time reduced by 33% on IntelliJ Community repo)
+  - In Java multiple classes are allowed inside the same file, so the path generation requirement does not allow us to infer the output subdirectories from a source file, it will at best give us up to the package name which could lead to incorrect cleanup of outputs of other classes of the package

 ### Known limitations

 - Empty output directory of delete icons are not cleaned up